-• Insufficient capacity: Due to the current restraints on our production machinery, taking into account optimal production speeds, our production line for galvanised prestressed products has reached its maximum production capacity, with a utilisation rate of over 100% in 2018.
+Insufficient capacity: We currently rely on a single galvanisation machine with an annual production capacity of 10,000 tonnes.
+In addition, due to the current restraints on our production machinery taking into account of optimal production speeds, our production line for galvanised prestressed products has nearly reached the maximum production capacity, reaching a utilisation rate of over 80% for the ten months ended 31 October 2018.
 Considering the favourable market outlook, we expect there will be an increasing demand for our galvanised prestressed products and therefore we are in need of additional production capacity to cope with the demand.